It's super easy to embed videos, images, tweets, audio, and other content into your WordPress site using a simple

 All you need to do to embed something into a post or page is to post the URL to it into your content area.
 Make sure that the URL is on its own line and not hyperlinked (clickable when viewing the post).

 Check out this cool video: http://www.youtube.com/watch?v=dQw4w9WgXcQ That was a cool video.

 [embed] shortcode.
-It will accomplish the same effect, but does not require the URL to be on its own line and the "Auto-embeds" setting to be enabled.
+It will accomplish the same effect, but does not require the URL to be on its own line.
 It also allows you to set a maximum (but not fixed) width and height, like so:

 [embed width="123" height="456"]...[/embed]